sphinx-gallery/sphinx-gallery/doc/configuration.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You can bypass Sphinx-Gallery automatically creating an  ``index.rst`` from a ``GALLERY_HEADER.rst`` in a gallery directory or subdirectory.
-If your ``copyfile_regex`` includes ``index.rst``, and you have an ``index.rst`` in the gallery-source instead of the 'GALLERY_HEADER' file, Sphinx-Gallery will use that instead of the index it automatically makes.
-If you do this, you are responsible for adding your own Sphinx ``toctree`` in that index (or elsewhere in your Sphinx documentation) that includes any gallery items or other files in that directory.
+You can bypass Sphinx-Gallery automatically creating an  ``index.rst`` from a ``GALLERY_HEADER.rst`` in a gallery directory or nested sub-gallery directory.
+If your ``copyfile_regex`` includes ``index.rst``, and you have an ``index.rst`` in the gallery-source (i.e., a :ref:`examples_dirs <multiple_galleries_config>` directory), Sphinx-Gallery will use that instead and not make an index file for that gallery or any of its sub-galleries.
+If you pass your own ``index.rst`` file, you are responsible for adding your own Sphinx ``toctree`` in that index (or elsewhere in your Sphinx documentation) that includes any gallery items or other files in that directory.
+You are also responsible for adding any necessary ``index.rst`` files for that gallery's sub-galleries.

 .. _show_api_usage: